-307 Travel Photography (3) (A) (Winter Session)
+307 Travel Photography (3) (A)

 A studio course featuring on-location photography.
 Includes travel to specific locations, regions or foreign countries.
 Topics include improving photographic skills, experiencing local art and culture and creating interpretations of travel experiences.
 Students must provide their own digital camera.
 Travel may be physically demanding.
-Course may be repeated for additional credit.
+May be repeated for credit as topic varies.
 Prerequisite: consent.
 Offered in selected winter and summer sessions.